ShivaMiyapuram/TrackerApp/README.md

  * For the app to run:
-  * Google play services needs to be installed.
+  * Google play services needs to be installed first.
   * All the functionalities may not run in the emulator.